DOWNLOAD OUR PRESCHOOL READINESS GUIDE

 CLICK TO VIEW OUR LATEST ALBUMS:

-Thanksgiving with Senior Buddies
+Storytime with Senior Buddies

 Watch an EdWeek video on the benefits and reservations of holding off on your child's Kindergarten enrollment an extra year.
 Luckily, because our Lower School class sizes are so small, the drawbacks brought up in the EdWeek video don't play themselves out at North Cross where children receive individualized, challenging instruction from their teachers.